themesberg/flowbite-svelte/src/routes/docs/components/modal.md

 ---
 layout: componentLayout
 title: Svelte Modal - Flowbite
-breadcrumb_title: Modal
+breadcrumb_title: Svelte Modal
+component_title: Modal
 dir: Components
 description: Use the modal component to show interactive dialogs and notifications to your website users available in multiple sizes, colors, and styles
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib'
   import { props as items1 } from '../../props/Modal.json'